hashicorp/terraform-provider-azurerm/website/docs/r/api_management.html.markdown

 ---

+The `certificate` block exports the following:

+* `expiry` - The expiration date of the certificate in RFC3339 format: `2000-01-02T03:04:05Z`.

+* `thumbprint` - The thumbprint of the certificate.

+* `subject` - The subject of the certificate.

+---

-The `certificate_information` block exports the following:
+The `hostname_configuration` block exports the following:

 * `expiry` - The expiration date of the certificate in RFC3339 format: `2000-01-02T03:04:05Z`.